Narcao

-Narcao (Narcau) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 40 km west of Cagliari and about 15 km east of Carbonia.
+Narcao (Narcau) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 40 km west of Cagliari and about 15 km east of Carbonia.
+It has 2,967 inhabitants.

-Narcao borders the following municipalities: Carbonia, Iglesias, Nuxis, Perdaxius, Siliqua, Villamassargia, Villaperuccio.
+Narcao borders the municipalities of Carbonia, Iglesias, Nuxis, Perdaxius, Siliqua, Villamassargia, and Villaperuccio.

 In the frazione of Tarraseo there are remains of a Punic-Roman temple dedicated to the goddess Demetra.

+Demographics

+As of 2026, the population is 2,967, of which 50.9% are male, and 49.1% are female.
+Minors make up 10.8% of the population, and seniors make up 31.7%.

+Immigration

+As of 2025, immigrants make up 2.7% of the total population.
+The 5 largest foreign countries of birth are Morocco, Germany, France, China, and Paraguay.